Frequently Asked Questions

 Q: How does registration work?

-A: There is a lot of interest in attending YDW and (unfortunately) we can’t accommodate everyone every year.
-So understanding how registration works is important!
+A: There is a lot of interest in attending YDW and unfortunately we can’t accommodate everyone every year.
+Here’s how registration works for us:

 Q: I’m significantly over 35; can I come to the dance weekend?